 Child and dependent care tax credit.

-For children under age 13 or other qualifying dependents, generally, a credit is available that equals 20% of the first \$3,000 of qualified expenses for one child or 20% of up to \$6,000 of such expenses for two or more children.
+For children under age 13 or other qualifying dependents, generally a credit is available that equals 20% of the first \$3,000 of qualified expenses for one child or 20% of up to \$6,000 of such expenses for two or more children.
 So, the maximum credit is usually \$600 for one child or \$1,200 for two or more children.
-Warning: The expanded credit that was available for 2021 hasn't as of this writing been extended to 2022.
-Check with your tax advisor for the latest information.

 Child and dependent care FSA.
-For 2022, you can contribute up to \$5,000 pretax to an employer-sponsored child and dependent care Flexible Spending Account.
+For 2023, you can contribute up to \$5,000 pretax to an employer-sponsored child and dependent care Flexible Spending Account.
 The plan pays or reimburses you for these expenses.
-You can't claim a tax credit for expenses reimbursed through an FSA.
-Warning: The higher contribution limit available for 2021 hasn't as of this writing been extended to 2022.
-Check with your tax advisor for the latest information.
+Your contributions will reduce your qualified expenses for purposes of the tax credit.